hawksearch/proxy-magento-2/README.md

 3. Create a directory named “HawkSearch” in the Magento “app/code” directory and unzip the downloaded files in that directory.
 4. Rename the unzipped directories to “Datafeed” and “Proxy” respectively (directories will be named hawksearch-datafeed-2.git and hawksearch-proxy.git respectively when first unzipped).
 5. Ensure the files have appropriate file permissions for your installation (see http://devdocs.magento.com/guides/v2.1/install-gde/install-quick-ref.html for reference).
-6. While logged in as the Magento filesystem owner, run the following commands in a command shell from your Magento 2 root installation directory:
+6. While logged in as the Magento filesystem owner, run the following commands in a command shell from your Magento 2 root installation directory
 ```
 bin/magento module:enable –clear-static-content HawkSearch_Datafeed HawkSearch_Proxy
 bin/magento setup:upgrade